algorithms-go/merge-sort/README.md

 ## Overview

+Now that we know what is the ***Merge Sort Algorithm*** in a nutshell, let us define couple of rules and technical steps required for this algorithm to work.

+- On every call find the **middle** of the incoming array/slice (divide it in 2)
+- **Sort** the **LEFT** side (*recursively*)
+- **Sort** the **RIGHT** side (*recursively*)
+- **Merge** the **LEFT** & **RIGHT** side (*recursively*)
+- Array/Slice of **1 element** is considered **sorted**
+- **Repeat** the process using the **Divide & Conquer** principle (*Recursive*)

+Here’s a small example of how the process pretty much looks:

 <img alt="algorithm overview image" src="https://github.com/algorithms-go/merge-sort/blob/master/gifs/algorithm-overview.gif?raw=true" width="800"/>

 ## Divide & Conquer principle

+While every problem out there can be solved using the good old procedural approach, in many cases using a **Divide & Conquer** or *recursive* approach is just much easier and simpler in order to solve a problem.

+The Divide & Conquer principle consists of 3 simple steps:

+1. **Divide** the problem into **smaller problems** of the same type
+2. **Repeat** the process till the problem can **no longer** be **divided**
+3. **Collect & Merge** indivisible problems (**solutions**) or *Conquer*

 <img alt="divide and conquer image" src="https://github.com/algorithms-go/merge-sort/blob/master/gifs/divide-and-conquer.gif?raw=true" width="800"/>

 ## The Algorithm

+So, we’re getting closer to putting the **Merge Sort Algorithm** together, we just need to establish couple of things we’ll need and how we’re planning to do things around.

+- We need a `merge` function that merges and sorts the final array/slice
+- We need a recursive `sort` function
+- Call `sort` recursively for the **LEFT** & **RIGHT** sides
+- Call `merge` recursively for the sorted **LEFT** & **RIGHT** sides
+- **Return** the sorted slice back to the caller

 ## `merge` function

+Right of the bat, the merge function’s responsibility is to **merge 2** given arrays/slices **into 1**, as well as **sorting** the result in the merging process.

+So the merge function will have to create will primarily do these 3 things:

+1. Iterate as many times as the smallest length of the 2 arrays/slices, meaning if we pass a slice of *length 7* and a slice of *length 3*, the loop will iterate *3 times only*.
+This of course is for the highest efficiency while doing comparisons.

+2. On each iteration we compare the elements of LEFT & RIGHT sides and insert the smaller one in the resulting array/slice, till we run out of iterations.

+3. We insert all the missing elements, when we run out of iterations.
+Like the case when one side has the most smaller elements, the other side will have elements we have not inserted in the resulting array/slice.

+While the merge function does all the things we enumerated above, it does not do couple of things which We, the developers are responsible for before calling the merge function.

+There is 1 thing that the merge function expects the developer to take care of, in order for it to work correctly:

+`The RIGHT & LEFT arrays/slices MUST be Sorted`

+The merge function must be able to work with different array/slice lengths, however, because on every sort call we divide the array/slice in 2, it’s clear that the merge function will be called with *n* or *n+1* elements difference.

+Here’s a small overview of the merge function and how it should work when for example we call it with the following LEFT & RIGHT sides:

+`merge([]int{4,5,7}, []int{1,3,6})`

 <img alt="merge function image" src="https://github.com/algorithms-go/merge-sort/blob/master/gifs/merge-function.gif?raw=true" width="800"/>